derhass/glx_hook/README.md

 extension)

 Use `GH_FRAMETIME_DELAY=$n` to set the delay for the timer queries (default: 10 frames).
-This controls the number of frames the GPU might stay ahead of the CPU.
-Setting a too low number may result in performance degradation in comparison to not measure the frametimes.
+This controls the number of frames the GPU might lag behind of the CPU.
+Setting a too low number may result in performance degradation in comparison to not measuring the frametimes.
+The implicit synchronizations can have a similar effect as the [`GH_LATENCY`](#latency-limiter) setting, albeit only as an unintented side-effect, and might completely invalidate the measurements.
+Just leave this value at the default unless you know exactly what you are doing...

 Use `GH_FRAMETIME_FRAMES=$n` to control the number of frames which are buffered internally (default: 1000 frames).
 The results will be dumped to disk if the buffer is full.
 Setting